Neutrinno/Neutrinno/README.md

 ## 🏆 Achievements
 - **Winner, Ural Code 2025** — Library management system with analytics and recommendation engine implemented in 24h.
 - **Winner, #ЛетимСоСбером** — Drone navigation algorithm operating without GPS/GLONASS.
-- Implemented **ARIMA, LSTM, Prophet** models for time-series forecasting.
+- Implemented **ARIMA, LSTM, Prophet** models for time-series forecasting in **AgroExchange** to automate industrial agricultural processes.
-- Built **microservices-based web applications** with FastAPI, Redis, and PostgreSQL.
+- Built **microservices-based web applications** with FastAPI, Redis, and PostgreSQL for **comparative analysis of the restaurant business**.

 ---